 — Damon Leader Charge, director of tribal outreach, University of South Dakota

 Throughout the project, all research will be done after receiving tribal approval.
 Tribes will own the data from their respective communities.

-Damon Leader Charge, director of tribal outreach at the University of South Dakota, said the center will play a significant role in chipping away at historical and intergenerational traumas Indigenous people have suffered.
+Damon Leader Charge, director of tribal outreach at the University of South Dakota, said Peaceful Means will play a significant role in chipping away at historical and intergenerational traumas Indigenous people have suffered.
 As the oldest of six siblings, he saw abuse in his own family.
 He knew even at an early age that some of the behavior he witnessed “wasn’t the way you were supposed to treat your loved one,” he said.

 “I could have become a statistic,” Leader Charge said.
 “But I was raised by countless, beautiful, strong women on both sides of my family to know that kind of treatment was wrong.”